-And for the less dark and twisty among us, there are great sections in this book that will make you think and examine your opinions.
+For the less dark and twisty among us, there are great sections in this book that will make you think and examine your opinions.

 I’d like to say I’m surprised by some of the US legal things that came up regarding crash testing cars with cadavers etc., but given what uneducated, “spiritual” prudes the US representatives have been towards things like sex education, abortion, climate change and stem cell research, it’s really not at all surprising that they’d rather test the effects of car accidents on dogs or pigs, than on cadavers that could actually save human lives in the big picture.

 Though I am, in large part, a misanthrope, I do have a respect for human beings and the advances we can make as a society.
-And it seems just plain ridiculous that there would ever be a question about what kind of scientific research we should be doing with cadavers.
+It seems just plain ridiculous that there would ever be a question about what kind of scientific research we should be doing with cadavers.
 As if they know.
 As if they didn’t donate their bodies to science for a reason.
-As if some person sitting in a government chamber going “ewwwww” about research that might make some individuals uncomfortable, is a good enough reason to not see progress and find advancements for the future safety of all of us.
+As if some person sitting in a government chamber going “ewwwww” about research that might make some uncomfortable, is a good enough reason to not see progress and find advancements for the future safety of all of us.
 Or to cure diseases.
 Or to save a woman’s life.

 Like, for real some of you suck.

-And if you don’t like hearing that, please head to the comment section, take what you’d like to write back to me in argument and insert it deep into your rectum, because I don’t give a shit.
+If you don’t like hearing that, please head to the comment section, take what you’d like to write back to me in argument and insert it deep into your rectum, because I don’t give a shit.

 That said, there’s also a part of this book about souls that I found kind of silly and eye-roll worthy.
-I’m not religious or “spiritual” – though I waver on some ideas about human energy – regardless, the facts that souls were even included in a book based on cadaver science didn’t land with me.
+I’m not religious or “spiritual” – though I waver on some ideas about human energy – the facts that souls were even included in a book based on cadaver science didn’t land with me.
 Especially when you start getting into things like the donor organ transferring “traits” of the “soul” it came from into the recipient.
 “I got a new heart and it made me a sex addict!”
-No, you had a brush with death and the psychological ramification of that, combined with knowing someone else’s heart is in your body, has just fucked you up.
+No, you had a brush with death and the psychological ramification of that, combined with knowing someone else’s heart is in your body, has fucked you up.
 Stop cheating on your wife and get some therapy!